ShugKnight24/react_portfolio/README.md

 See how easy to simplify build process (remove webpack etc...)

 ## To-Do
+- convert JS files to TS for typesafety
 - Automate workflows
 - Add way to differentiate audio books in UI
 - Improve use of Typescript